ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Azure_Networking.md

 Search for **Subscriptions** and select the subscription you like to add to IPF (IPF can do discovery per subscription)

 1. On the overview page note the **Subscription ID**.
 2. From the left menu, click Access control (IAM), click **+ Add** and **Add custom role**.
 Fill in the role name.
-IP Fabric requires specific permissions in order to make API calls.
+IP Fabric requires specific permissions to make API calls.
 Select **Start from JSON** and upload JSON file with the required permissions (find it at the very bottom of this page).
 Click the Next button to continue.

    ![Creating Custom Role](azure/create_custom_role.png)

 3. Review the permissions and click Next.
-Now you have to assign a scope for this role.
-Click **Add assignable scopes** and from the right panel select Type: Subscription and than click the Subscription you want to assign
+Now you must assign a scope for this role.
+Click **Add assignable scopes** and from the right panel select Type: Subscription and then click the Subscription you want to assign

    ![Assigning Scopes](azure/assign_scopes.png)

 4. Click **Review + Create**
-5. Now you have to assign the newly created Role to the Registered App.
+5. Now you must assign the newly created Role to the Registered App.
 From the left menu, select again **Access control (IAM)** and then click **+ New** and **Add role assignment**.
 6. Find the previously created role, click **Next** and then click **+ Select members**.
 Find the app you created before.
 Click **Review + Assign**

    ![Add Role assignment](azure/add_role_assignment.png)

-### Role Definitions For IP Fabric
+### Role Definitions for IP Fabric

 The following JSON format applies to IP Fabric version `4.3` and above: